celestiaorg/docs/developers/arbitrum-deploy.md

 ### Step 6: Pick an L2 RPC URL for the Batch Poster

-In order for the Batch Poster, which is responsible for posting batches of data, to subscribe to Blobstream's smart contract events, the node most use a websocket connection, since an http one will not support subscriptions.
-This RPC url is different from the `"parent-chain.url"` used in the node config, and is not necessary when running a full node.
+In order for the Batch Poster, which is responsible for posting batches of data, to subscribe to Blobstream's smart contract events, the node most use a WebSocket connection, since an HTTP one will not support subscriptions.
+This RPC URL is different from the `parent-chain.connection.url` object used in the node config, and is not necessary when running a full node.
+WebSocket (WSS) URLs which are essential for real-time data fetching and interaction with the Arbitrum Sepolia network.

 To establish a WebSocket connection for your rollup to Arbitrum Sepolia, it's recommended to
 [find an RPC provider with WSS connections from Arbitrum's docs](https://docs.arbitrum.io/build-decentralized-apps/reference/node-providers).

 For this example, we will make an account on Alchemy.
-WebSocket (WSS) URLs which are essential for real-time data fetching and interaction with the Arbitrum Sepolia network.
 Follow these steps to set up your account and obtain a WSS URL using Alchemy:

 1. Visit [Alchemy's website](https://www.alchemy.com/) and sign up for an account.
 2. Once logged in, create a new app by selecting the Arbitrum network, specifically targeting the Arbitrum Sepolia testnet.
 3. After creating your app, navigate to the "API key" section to find your WebSocket (WSS) URL.
-4. Use this WSS URL in your nodeConfig.json under the celestia-cfg.eth-rpc object to ensure your node can establish a WebSocket connection to the Arbitrum Sepolia network and thus successfully subscribe to Blobstream events.
+4. In the next step, use this WSS URL in your `nodeConfig.json` under the `celestia-cfg.eth-rpc` object to ensure your node can establish a WebSocket connection to the Arbitrum Sepolia network and successfully subscribe to Blobstream events.

 Without a WSS connection, the Batch Poster won't be able to subscribe to Blobstream events, and thus will fallback to posting data to parent chain.

-We'll use this WSS URL in the next step.

 ### Step 7: Run your light node for Mocha testnet